 So far, nine partner organisations working in the piloting areas have set up 13 branches – four units and nine subunits – to take the programme interventions to the doorstep of the extremely poor people.

 The process to set up another 175 branches (70 units and 105 subunits) is underway, and is expected to be completed by July 2020.
 Partner organisations in those areas will then start the extreme poor household selection process for the main Implementation Phase in the four Prosperity regions.

-Through the branches in the 17 piloting unions, the POs will now be able to start providing various services under the programme’s Livelihoods and Enterprise Development, Nutrition and Community Mobilisation components as well as other cross-cutting issues.
+The partner organisations operating in the piloting unions have already started providing various services from the newly established branches under the programme’s Livelihoods and Enterprise Development, Nutrition and Community Mobilisation components as well as other cross-cutting issues.